-2. Taxi: Charge is $33 for one or two persons, $42 for 3, $56 for 4.
+1. Taxi: Charge is $33 for one or two persons, $14 per person for 3 or more).
 However, the driver is allowed to turn on his meter when he crosses Elysian Fields (only 4 blocks from the B&B, but there is also no rule that says he has to take that route!).
 As a courtesy to the many B&B’s in the Marigny rectangle (so across Elysian Fields), United Cab does not charge B&B guests extra for crossing Elysian Fields.
 (If the driver doesn’t know about it and charges more, get his cab number and we’ll get a refund.)
 Here’s how this works: As soon as you have your bags, call United Cab, 504-522-9771.
 They get your name and location (in front of baggage claim of your airline) and give you the number of the cab which has been ordered.
 Walk out the nearest door, cross the first lanes of traffic to the neutral ground (median).
 The cab is there very fast; check that your name and his cab number match.

 3. Rental Car: Follow the signs to I-10 East New Orleans, then follow the driving directions above “From the west”.